 The point?
 The stats are only part of the story.
 You will know if your traffic is quality traffic if much of your traffic fits into all five of the above mentioned categories.

 Here are some examples of some of our Great Quality Readers:

 From a comment on our site: I LOVE this site.
 I am at the beginning of my journey and need encouragement right now.
 This is the place to find it.
 You have no idea how many people you are helping.

 From a Tweet: Joshua Fields Millburn is one of the best writers out there at the moment.

 From a popular blogger’s site: I’ve been a big fan of the intellectualized approach these guys have been bringing to Minimalism.

 From an email: I am an undergraduate senior at a small college where I study Fine Art.
 I’d like to commend you on your blog and the broader look at how consumerism impacts the western world.
 I’m doing my thesis on consumerism before and after the economic crash of 2009.
 During my research, would you be willing to correspond with me about your own interest in a pared-down lifestyle?

 It’s interactions like these that tell us that we have Great Quality Readers, and we get literally hundreds of similar comments via different mediums from similar great readers.

 Great Quality Readers Won’t Always Agree with You

-It’s not always all ponies and rainbows, and we’re not just talking about trolls either (in fact, we tend to call trolls seagulls because they fly by, shit on your site, and fly away).
+It’s not always all ponies and rainbows, and we’re not just talking about trolls, either.

 We often have great readers who disagree with us.
 At the end of the day, it’s important to remember that you can’t please everyone, nor should you try to.
 Be content with the Great Quality Readers you do have and work hard to attract more readers just like them.
 That’s when quantity enters the equation, when you are working on increasing the quantity of Great Quality Readers who visit your site.
 But remember: quality always comes before quantity.